Solar (singer)

 Kim Yong-sun (born February 21, 1991), known professionally as Solar, is a South Korean singer, songwriter, and actress signed under RBW.
-She is the leader and vocalist of girl group Mamamoo and its sub-unit Mamamoo+.
+She is the leader and main vocalist of girl group Mamamoo and its sub-unit Mamamoo+.
 She made her solo debut with the single "Spit It Out" on April 23, 2020.
 She released her first extended play 容: Face with its lead single "Honey" on March 16, 2022.
 Solar ventured into musical acting through the musical Mata Hari for its 2022 production.
 Solar will make her film debut with a role as Mi-yeon in horror film The Cursed.
-Solar also made her debut in Taiwan with Chinese Single "Floating Free" on June 11, 2025.
+Solar also made her debut in Taiwan with a Chinese single "Floating Free" on June 11, 2025.

 Early life

 Kim Yong-sun was born in Gangseo District, Seoul, South Korea, on February 21, 1991, where she lived with her parents and elder sister.
 She went to Hanyang Women's University with a major in tourism.